JuttaAliisa/MommysSnackBar/README.md

 ## CREDITS
 * The code for linking to the Google Spreadsheet and manipulating it was taken and adapted from the Code Institute Love Sandwiches tutorial
 * The code for clearing the terminal was taken from [stackoverflow](https://stackoverflow.com/questions/2084508/clear-terminal-in-python)
-* Instructions and inspiration (but no direct copy of the code) has been searched from https://stackoverflow.com/ and https://www.w3schools.com/ together with Code Institute tutorials from full stack development course.
+* Instructions and inspiration (but no direct copy of the code) has been researched from https://stackoverflow.com/ and https://www.w3schools.com/ together with Code Institute tutorials from full stack development course.

 <hr>